With an incredible 82% of workers wanting to work flexibly, it’s clear that the tide is turning towards a more flexible approach to working hours.

 Flexible working helps support inclusivity in a range of ways.
 It allows employees with caring responsibilities to work.
 It also gives employees with health conditions which may otherwise be difficult to accommodate a chance to create a satisfying career.
 What’s more, flexible working gives you a chance to attract a geographically broader spread of candidates.
 Individuals who would otherwise avoid a costly or time-consuming commute may be more likely to apply for a job with you.
 Sometimes the cost of a commute can be enough to put off employees with tight budgets.

 Ultimately, the benefits that employees experience from a flexible working set-up will benefit the organisations they work for.
-With a wide range of flexible working options available – from remote working through to compressed hours, employers and employees can work together to find a balance that supports business priorities and employee wellbeing for a healthier and more productive outcome.
+With a wide range of flexible working options available – from hybrid and remote working through to compressed hours, employers and employees can work together to find a balance that supports business priorities and employee wellbeing for a healthier and more productive outcome.